 1. Develop Standard Protocols for Policy Localisation

-Technology and automation can, and should, play a pivotal role in this.
+Technology and automation can, and should, play a pivotal role in developing standard protocols for policy localisation.

 Thirty-six per cent of organisations conducting business in EMEA state that keeping policies up to date with new and changing regulations is their top policy management challenge.
 This is in line with their global peers and is certainly no surprise in EMEA given the frequency with which new regulations are added and changed in different parts of the region – the most recent being a flurry of new whistleblowing regulations in the UK, France and the Netherlands.
 Organisations are increasingly under pressure to be aware of, and to react to, these regulatory changes as they impact multiple departments and locations and there is often no single gatekeeper or solution to identify and manage them.